-A definition is given for each aspect which clarifies the meaning of that criterion.
-Every aspect is organized in areas specifying what an organization is supposed to do for being considered socially responsible.
-Each area considers a homogenous set of non mandatory and exhaustive list of elements to provide the reader with examples and to support the evaluation.
+Every aspect is organized in areas specifying what an organization is supposed to do to be socially responsible.
+Each area considers a homogenous set of non mandatory and exhaustive list of elements as examples to support the evaluation.

-It is an individual organization’s responsibility to identify what is relevant and significant for the organization to address, through its own considerations and through dialogue with Stakeholders.
+The Materiality Assessment shall be carried out by the organization to identify what aspect and risks are relevant and significant to address, through its own considerations and through dialogue with Stakeholders.

 How to use the GIF Framework